How to Beat Nakamoto in the Race: Model

 By Lemma~\ref{lm:SV->absorb}, each safety violation event is encompassed by the occurrence of two distinct credible branches with heights of at least $k$.
 Hence, the analysis can be simplified by focusing on the event where the two highest credible branches have heights at least $k$.

-Recall that by assumption the adversary can break ties arbitrarily for longest-chain fork choice.
+Recall that the adversary can break ties arbitrarily for longest-chain fork choice.
 Thus it can make a credible chain the fork choice of all honest nodes.
 Formally we introduce the following notion:

 \begin{Def}[public fork choice] We say that the adversary makes a chain or branch the public fork choice at time $t$ if the first H-block that arrives after $t$ extends the chain or branch. \end{Def}

 \begin{Def}[bait-and-switch attack on height 1] Upon every adversarial arrival, if there is a unique highest branch and a second highest branch is strictly lower than the highest jumper, the adversary creates one A-block extending the second highest branch; otherwise, the adversary creates one A-block extending a highest branch.
 All A-blocks are kept private except when there is a unique highest branch and the height of a second highest branch is equal to the highest public height, then the second branch is made the public fork choice (this is referred to as baiting).
 The propagation of every H-block is delayed maximally (for $\Delta$ seconds) unless it becomes public in a public fork choice. \end{Def}